iot-uoe/feeling-responsive/pages/iot_challenge_2017.md

 <h2 class="b30" align="center">Sponsors</h2>

-Following the pattern of the very sucessful [Smart Data Hack](http://smartdatahack.org), we will be working with a number of organisations to provide challenges and prizes.
+Following the pattern of the [Smart Data Hack](http://smartdatahack.org), we will be working with a number of organisations to provide challenges and prizes.

 <div class="t60">
     <ul class="clearing-thumbs small-block-grid-3" data-clearing>